 When mysqld_safe writes a message, notices go to the logging destination (syslog or the error log file) and stdout.
 Errors go to the logging destination and stderr.

-Controlling mysqld logging from $mysqld_safe$ is deprecated as of MySQL 5.7.5.
+Controlling mysqld logging from $mysqld_safe$ is deprecated.
 Use the server's native syslog support instead.
 For more information, see Error Logging to the System Log.

 4.3 mysql.server - MySQL Server Startup Script